-Granted, academic renewal shall result in:
+If granted, academic renewal shall result in:

-- A. Eliminating up to 30 semester units of coursework taken within the Los Angeles Community College District from consideration in the student's cumulative grade point average, and - B. Annotating the student academic record to note which courses have been removed through academic renewal.
+- 1. Eliminating up to 30 semester units of coursework taken within the Los Angeles Community College District from consideration in the student's cumulative grade point average, and - 2.
+Annotating the student academic record to note which courses have been removed through academic renewal.
 Academic renewal actions are irreversible.

-Graduation honors and awards are to be based on the student's cumulative grade point average for all college work attempted.
+Graduation honors and awards are to be based on your cumulative grade point average for all college work attempted.